tryton/trytond/doc/models.rst

    :param user: The id of the user initiating the action.

-   :param vals: A dictionnary containing the values to be writen in
+   :param vals: A dictionary containing the values to be written in
                 the database.

    :param context: The context of the action.